Syed Modi International: Tanvi Sharma continues dream run; Unnati Hooda, Kidambi Srikanth also advance to semis - www.lokmattimes.com

 Syed Modi International: Tanvi Sharma continues dream run; Unnati Hooda, Kidambi Srikanth also advance to semis

-Lucknow, Nov 28 Giant killer Tanvi Sharma continued her dream run by reaching the semi-finals of the Syed ...
+Lucknow, Nov 28 Giant-killer Tanvi Sharma continued her dream run by reaching the semifinals of the Syed Modi ...

-Lucknow, Nov 28 Giant killer Tanvi Sharma continued her dream run by reaching the semi-finals of the Syed Modi International Super 300 badminton tournament in a mixed day for the women and men top seeds as India’s Unnati Hooda registered a hard-fought win while Jai Heng Jason Teh of Singapore was knocked out in the quarterfinals.
+Lucknow, Nov 28 Giant-killer Tanvi Sharma continued her dream run by reaching the semifinals of the Syed Modi International Super 300 badminton tournament, while it was a mixed day for the women and men top seeds as India’s Unnati Hooda registered a hard-fought win, and Jai Heng Jason Teh of Singapore was knocked out in the quarterfinals.

-In the other match, Unnati came through in a battle of two rising stars of India as he got the better of Rakshitha Sree Santosh R 21-15, 13-21, 21-16.
-She will next face Turkey’s fourth seed Neslihan Arin in the semifinal.
+In the upper half, Unnati came through in a battle of two rising stars of India as he got the better of Rakshitha Sree Santosh R. 21-15, 13-21, 21-16.
+She will next face Turkey’s fourth seed Neslihan Arin in the semifinals.
 Arin overcame the challenge of India’s Isharani Baruah 21-19, 13-21, 21-15.

 While Unnati survived, men’s top seed Teh went down 19-21, 21-12, 20-22 in an hour and five minutes against Minoru Koga of Japan, who will now meet Hong Kong’s Jason Gunawan in the semifinals.
 The other semi-final will be an all-Indian affair with fifth seed Kidambi Srikanth taking on Mithun Manjunath.

-Srikanth advanced to the last four after compatriot Priyanshu Rajawat retired when the score was 21-14, 11-4 in the former world No. 1’s favour, while Mithun got the better of Manraj Singh 21-18, 21-13.
+Srikanth advanced to the semifinals after compatriot Priyanshu Rajawat retired when the score was 21-14, 11-4 in the former world No. 1's favour, while Mithun got the better of Manraj Singh 21-18, 21-13.

 In the women’s doubles event, top seeds Gayatri Gopichand and Treesa Jolly defeated fifth seeds Bengisu Ercetin and Nazlican Inci of Turkey 21-15, 21-16 to reach the semifinals.